How to commission and control Matter devices with Chip Tool

 More reading

-This documentation covered only some of common scenarios for commissioning and controlling Matter devices via Chip Tool.
+This documentation covered only some of the common scenarios for commissioning and controlling Matter devices via Chip Tool.
 The project provides a guide with various usage examples.

 However, for a complete list of sub-commands and options, it is best to use the tool’s usage instructions using the terminal.